ZKeller22/ETL_Project/Readme.md

 # Final Product

-Finally,  a connection was made to the local database, checked for tables and used Pandas to load the Dataframe in the Database (nba_db).
+A connection was made to the local database, checked for tables and used Pandas to load the Dataframe in the Database (nba_db).

 The tables were joined on Team and required a sql database because of the reationalship between team and values in both the nba_salary and nba_standings tables.